marcduiker/building-a-resilient-workflow-with-durable-functions/README.md

 # Building a resilient workflow using Durable Functions

+# XASA Workshop

+Congratulations!
+Today is your first job as a software engineer at XASA, the Xpirit Aeronautics and Space Administration.
+You are responsible for creating a system which reacts to detected Near-Earth Objects ([NEOs](https://cneos.jpl.nasa.gov/about/basics.html)).

-A satellite is scanning the skies for Near Earth Objects (NEOs).
+A satellite is continuously scanning the skies for these NEOs.
 The satellite transmits its findings to ground stations which in turn send the data to Azure.

-It your job to ensure the incomming data is stored, analyzed to assess the risk and the required organizations are notified of this risk.
+It's your job to ensure the incoming data is stored, analyzed to assess the risk of impact, and to notify the required organizations of this risk and possible counter-measures (think of Armageddon).

 ## Function Apps involved